MagnusPetersen/DQNRecommender/README.md

 # Interest Recommender
 The aim of this project was to build a recommender system that is based on a DQN.
 Since I do not have access to a live webservice building an environment was a necessity.
+While this might not be realistic it still serves as a great exercise for me to learn the way reinforcement learning is used in recommender systems.
 # Building an Environment:
 To model realistic customers, a British youth survey was selected which asked 836 British teenagers to score 31 interests from one to five.
 Assuming the distribution to be gaussian a covariance matrix was extracted.
 Based on this realistically distributed customers can be sampled as needed.
 To add further realism, complexity and to distinguish the problem from a n-armed bandit problem, a short and a long term dynamic was introduced that modulate the interest of the customers.